nickmartello/Project3/README.md

 # LOOKING INTO THE FUTURE...
-* Adding preferences to certain events you would like to do
-* Mulitple groups of friends to share schedule with
+* SMS messaging to alert you when IMPORTANT events are coming up

 # Developers